TheStrange-007/Wildfire-Detection/README.md

 - **Economic Impact**: Wildfires cause an estimated $5 billion in damage annually in the U.S.【[Insurance Information Institute](https://www.iii.org/fact-statistic/facts-statistics-wildfires)】.
 - **Climate Change**: Rising global temperatures and drier conditions are significantly increasing the risk and severity of wildfires【[NASA](https://climate.nasa.gov/news/2878/the-link-between-climate-change-and-wildfires/)】.

 These alarming statistics underscore the urgent need for efficient wildfire detection and monitoring systems.
-Our **Fire Detection System** aims to address this need by leveraging cutting-edge technology to provide early detection and alerts, potentially saving lives and reducing damage.
+Our **Wildfire Detection System** aims to address this need by leveraging cutting-edge technology to provide early detection and alerts, potentially saving lives and reducing damage.

 ## Project Overview